PPN vs. TPN: What is the Difference?

 Ask About TPN At-Home Infusion

+Due to their varied nutrient concentrations, PPN vs. TPN solutions employ different administration methods.
 Total parenteral nutrition is usually administered via a central venous catheter (CVC).
 Common types of CVC are peripherally inserted central catheter (PICC line), tunneled CVC, and implanted port.
-These are used to access the central circulatory system where more concentrated solutes can be infused.
+These are used to access the central circulatory system, where more concentrated solutes can be infused.

 AmeriPharma Specialty Care | Total Parenteral Nutrition | Leader In TPN Assistance

+TPN vs. PPN treatments have different use cases.
 TPN therapy is considered when a patient’s gastrointestinal function is inadequate and enteral nutrition is contraindicated.
 Enteral diets are preferable to parenteral diets because they are less expensive and have fewer potential complications.
 However, it is only possible if the patient has a functional gastrointestinal system.
-TPN indications include the following:

-- Cancer of the digestive tract: Tumors can obstruct the bowels, which may compromise the consumption of sufficient calories.
-Chemotherapy and other cancer treatments may also cause your body to have difficulty absorbing nutrients.
+- Cancer of the digestive tract: Tumors can obstruct the bowels and compromise the consumption of sufficient calories.
+Chemotherapy and other cancer treatments may also cause your body difficulty absorbing nutrients.

 - Food intolerance combined with pseudo-obstruction of the bowel.